sideeffects/HoudiniEngineForUnreal-v2/README.md

-# Houdini Engine for Unreal - Version 2 - Alpha
+# Houdini Engine for Unreal - Version 2 - Beta

-Welcome to the Alpha repository for Version 2 of the Houdini Engine For Unreal Plugin.
+Welcome to the repository for the Beta of Version 2 of the Houdini Engine For Unreal Plugin.

 This plug-in brings Houdini's powerful and flexible procedural workflow into Unreal Engine through Houdini Digital Assets.
 Artists can interactively adjust asset parameters inside the editor and use Unreal assets as inputs.
 Houdini's procedural engine will then "cook" the asset and the results will be available in the editor without the need for baking.

 Version 2 is a significant rewrite of the core architecture of the existing Houdini Engine plugin, and comes  with many new features, and improvements.

-Here are some of the new features and improvements already available in Alpha 3.1:
+Here are some of the new features and improvements currently available in Beta1:

 Core:
-New and redesigned core architecture, more modular and lightweight.
+- New and redesigned core architecture, more modular and lightweight.
   All the Houdini Engine/HAPI logic is now Editor-only and contained in the “HoudiniEngine” module.
 All the custom runtime components and actors used by the plugin now simply acts as data-holders, and are processed by the HoudiniEngine modules, removing the need to bake HDA before packaging a game.
-The plugin now relies exclusively on native, UProperties based serialization, so operations like cut and paste, move between level, duplicate etc.. do not exhibit any of the issues that version 1 had with those operations.
+- The plugin now relies exclusively on native, UProperties based serialization, so operations like cut and paste, move between level, duplicate etc.. do not exhibit any of the issues  that version 1 had with those operations.

 Outputs:
 - Static Mesh creation time has been optimized and now uses Mesh Descriptions.